-This error is determined from a rough initial estimate that the remnant mass in numerical simulation is computed to a relative accuracy of $\sim 10\%$, with an additional absolute error of $\sim 0.01M^{\rm b}_{\rm NS}$ for small masses.
-The factor of 1.4 is a correction that takes into account the actual root-mean-square error in the fit to the simulations~\cite{Foucart_2018}.
-We note that this is the expected error within the parameter range in which FHN18 was calibrated; larger errors are naturally expected outside of that range.
+which accounts for a relative accuracy of approximately 10\% in the remnant-mass measurements of the numerical simulations, together with an absolute uncertainty of $\sim0.01\,M_{\rm NS}^{\rm b}$ for small masses.
+The factor of 1.4 corrects for the root-mean-square error of the fit to the underlying simulation data \cite{Foucart_2018}.
+This represents the expected error within the parameter range in which FNH18 was calibrated; larger deviations are naturally expected outside that range.